 RDA Barwon South West prioritised the Designated Area Migration Agreement (DAMA) as it directly aligns with the Committee’s strategic focus to support workforce supply initiatives that will provide increased economic opportunities in the region.

 Workforce shortages predicted there will be between 2,450 and 7,650 additional workers required in the region by 2021.
 Additionally, the below average population growth and low regional unemployment is creating skilled labour shortages.

 For this reason, DAMA will provide the flexibility for the region to respond to its workforce supply shortages by providing employers the opportunity to sponsor skilled and semi-skilled overseas workers.

-The Agreement was announced in late 2018, with the Great South West region among the first regions in Australia to enter in a five-year agreement with the Commonwealth.
+The Agreement was announced in late 2018, with the Great South West region among the first regions in Australia to enter in a five-year agreement with the Australian Government.

 RDA Barwon South West provided funding for a new website to assist key agriculture, hospitality and other businesses in the region hoping to apply for the program.